 Hailed by ADAMI as a “révélation classique,” French mezzo Aude Extrémo is now one of the leading interpreters of French repertoire.
-She began her vocal studies at the Bordeaux conservatory, followed by two years at the prestigious Atelier Lyrique at the Paris Opera.
+She began her vocal studies at the Bordeaux conservatory, followed by two years at the prestigious Atelier Lyrique at the Opéra de Paris.

 Aude won first prize at the ‘Amis du Grand Théâtre de Bordeaux’ competition in March 2007, as well as the first prize at the ‘Jeunes talents lyriques’ competition in April 2009, chaired by Michel Plasson.